There is more to selecting the right hosting product than just pricing.

 In the end, when deciding between shared vs VPS vs dedicated hosting, make sure you select a hosting provider that will not only meet your needs today but also be able to accommodate your needs into the future.
 While it is easy to see that shared hosting is a cheaper solution, it can also get much more expensive for web agencies in the long run.

-Our Fully Managed Cloud VPS servers come equipped with baseline optimizations built-in to their template.
+Liquid Web's Fully Managed Cloud VPS servers come equipped with baseline optimizations built-in to their template.
 When you select any of our fully managed server images, you can rest assured that it can handle itself from the moment it spins up.
 This makes it faster and easier than ever to get up and running on our Cloud infrastructure.

 Try Liquid Web’s Cloud VPS or Dedicated Solutions